How do I view and pay my student’s bill?

 What are the most popular majors at Mac?

-Biology, Economics, Psychology, Political Science and English have the highest number of majors in recent years.
-Art, Biology, English, History, Math/Computer Science, Psychology and Spanish have had the highest total enrollments in department classes in recent years.
+Biology, economics, psychology, political science and English have the highest number of majors in recent years.
+Art, biology, English, history, mathematics, computer science, psychology, and Spanish have had the highest total enrollments in department classes in recent years.

 How can I order a birthday cake for my student?

 Bon Appetit, our on-campus catering, offers cakes, cookies or bars to be picked up by your student at the Campus Center for birthdays or those special occasions.
-You may call Leah Thomas at 651-696-6313 or email firstname.lastname@example.org for more information.
+You may call Robert Bowman at 651-696-6313 or email [email protected] for more information.
 Orders must be placed five days ahead to ensure delivery.
-PJ Murphy's Bakery (651-699-9292) and Francesca's Catering Bakery (651-227-5775) also deliver birthday cakes to campus.